IPGP/webobs/README.md

 ## Installation / upgrading

+To run WebObs you need to install the package which contains a setup script that will set all configuration files.
+Installing WebObs is not a classical make from sources.
+A part of it requires the free Matlab runtime library because package contains some compiled binaries.

 ### A) Installing WebObs \<version\> from its WebObs-\<version\>.tgz

 You create/choose your WebObs directory within which you will execute the setup process.
 We suggest /opt/webobs.
 This directory will contain both